avalerie/nlp/README.md

-# nlp
-Notes on Natural Language Processing
+## Notes on Natural Language Processing